Caputia scaposa var. addoensis (Compton) B.Nord. & Pelser

 Senecio addoensis, Senecio scaposus var. addoensis

-Caputia scaposa var. addoensis, formerly known as Senecio scaposus var. addoensis is a variety of Senecio scaposus with triangular-pointed to spoon-shaped or lobed, flat leaf tips.
+Caputia scaposa var. addoensis, formerly known as Senecio scaposus var. addoensis is a variety of Senecio scaposus with triangular-pointed to spoon-shaped or lobed, flat-leaf tips.
 The young leaves have a white to silvery tomentum that may be shed as they get older.
 This felted covering is an adaptation to the dry conditions under which the plant grows and serves to reflect the sunlight, preventing over-heating or burning.
 It forms a small clump in time.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).